4 Writing Queries

 Destination URL to redirect to.

-The rewrite function is to look for a row that has ‘host’ and ‘url’ matching the incoming request and to redirect it to the URL in the ‘dest’ column.
+The rewrite function looks up a row that has ‘host’ and ‘url’ matching the incoming request and, if found, returns the value of its ‘dest’ column.
 The corresponding query is:

 SELECT dest FROM redirects WHERE host='$host' AND url='$url'

 The variables ‘host’ and ‘url’ are supposed to contain the actual host and URL parts of the incoming request.